-Jan 11 (Reuters) - Healthcare stocks boost the Dow early on Wednesday, while the S&P 500 and the Nasdaq were flat ahead of Donald Trump’s first formal news conference, where he is expected to give more insight into his plans to boost economic growth.
+Jan 11 (Reuters) - U.S. stocks were set open largely flat on Wednesday, ahead of President-elect Donald Trump’s first formal news conference, where he is expected to give more insight into his plans to boost economic growth.

 Trump’s election in November sparked a record-setting rally.
 But, investors now want evidence on if and how he keeps his campaign-trail promises of stimulating the economy though increased public spending, tax cuts and repatriating U.S. companies’ funds from overseas.

-The dollar, which has also basked in Trump’s victory, rose to 102.53.
-However, concerns over some of his protectionist statements have kept investors wary.
+The dollar, which has also basked in Trump’s victory, was up against the yen.
+However, concerns of some of his protectionist statements have kept investors wary.